MwalaTimothy/ESP32-8266_Microcontrolers_Sensors_Actuator/README.md

 3. Connect the environmental shield to the ESP8266 D1-mini.
 4. Power the ESP8266 D1-mini using a USB cable.

-## Usage
-1. Open a web browser and navigate to the IP address of the ESP8266 D1-mini.
-2. The weather data collected from the environmental shield will be displayed on the web page in real-time.

 ## Contributing
+If you find these projects useful and would like to support my commitment to creating open source hardware and software, you can make a contribution via PayPal to mwalatimo@gmail.com.
+Your support is greatly appreciated!

-If you would like to contribute to this project, please fork this repository and submit a pull request.
+If you'd like to contribute to the projects themselves, please feel free to submit pull requests or open issues.
+I'm always looking for feedback, bug reports, and new ideas.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+All of the code in this repository is released under the MIT License.
+You can find the full text of the license in the LICENSE file.